Franklin Delano Roosevelt Memorial: History of commission

+Halprin's design

 The memorial's design and development represents the capstone of a distinguished career for the memorial's designer, landscape architect Lawrence Halprin partly because Halprin had fond memories of Roosevelt, and partly because of the sheer difficulty of the task.

 Halprin won the competition for the Memorial's design in 1974.
 However, Congress did not appropriate the funds to move beyond this conceptual stage for more than 20 years.
 Halprin collaborated with architect Robert Marquis who designed the visitor center in the winning plans.

 The memorial's design concept of four outdoor "rooms" and gardens is animated by water, stone, and sculpture.
 The national memorial now includes sculptures and works by Leonard Baskin, Neil Estern, Robert Graham, Tom Hardy, and George Segal.

 Running water is an important physical and metaphoric component of the memorial.
 Each of the four "rooms" representing Roosevelt's respective terms in office contains a waterfall.
 As one moves from room to room, the waterfalls become larger and more complex, reflecting the increasing complexity of a presidency marked by the vast upheavals of economic depression and world war.

 Tour guides describe the symbolism of the five main water areas as: